drmats/shellpers/README.md

 ## what?

-A few scripts.
+A few scripts, configuration files and desktop shortcuts.
 I use them.
 You can use them too, if you want.

 <br />

 ## how?

-Clone the repo and put contents of the `src` folder into your `~/.local/bin/` directory.
+Clone the repo and link contents of the `src/.local/bin` folder with your `~/.local/bin` directory.
+Other useful stuff is also here (such as nvidia eGPU configuration).